YSOVAR/YSOVAR/docs/ysovar_atlas.rst

 <http://docs.astropy.org/en/v0.2/table/index.html>`_ object.
 See that
 documentation for the syntax on how to acess the data or add a column.

-Ths :class:`YSOVAR.atlas.YSOVAR_atlas` auto-generates some content in the background, so I really encourage you to read the documentation (I promise it's only a few lines because I am too lazy to type much more).
+This :class:`YSOVAR.atlas.YSOVAR_atlas` auto-generates some content in the background, so I really encourage you to read the documentation (I promise it's only a few lines because I am too lazy to type much more).

 .. automodule:: YSOVAR.atlas
    :members: